openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/bulk_email.rst

   graders.

 Be sure to search for the values enclosed by {braces} and replace them with information for your course.
+In addition, check that you are using :ref:`keywords <Use Keywords in Messages>` appropriately.

 ::

   Subject: {course number} Exam Info

-  Hello {course name} student,
+  Hello %%USER_FULLNAME%%,

   Great job working through week {number}!
 As you know, the {course number}
   exam is next week.
 If you missed a problem set, you can still earn a